WooCommerce Beginners Guide

 What payment gateway to use?

 Here are so much options, but everything depends on the country where you are located.
 But if a country doesn’t matter, the best payment gateway I worked with is Stripe.
 It is really awesome for both shop managers and developers.
-I even have the category with Stripe tutorials on my blog.

 The next payment gateway which is good enough – PayPal.
 More payment gateways you can find in WooCommerce official plugin repository.